gimmeursocks/konecta-cicd-project/README.md

 1. Lint and format code
 2. Run tests
 3. Build docker images
+4. Scan for vulnerabilities with trivy
+5. Push the image to docker hub
-4. Start the app with docker compose
+6. Start the container with docker compose

 ---